madetech/productionisation/context-and-compliance/01-general.md

 ### 1.7.3 - Seed full catalogue of items
 #### Context & justification
-Having a full range of items not always feasible or needed, but ideally, a system should be tested for full range of items or large data tests.
+Having a full range of items not always feasible or needed, but ideally, a system should be tested for full range of items or large data sets.

 #### Compliance
 * [ ] 1.7.3 Seed full catalogue of items